 Stage 6: Clinical Data Conversion From Vendor Export

-The clinical data conversion is the export from your previous vendor, which includes labs, visit history, visit notes, and similar patient/medical data.
+The clinical data conversion is the export from your previous vendor, which includes labs, visit history, visit notes, and similar patient and medical data.
+Your previous vendor should pull the clinical data export once you have seen your last patient in your previous system.
+Therefore, the clinical data conversion into PCC will occur after your go live.
 Once PCC receives the clinical export from your previous vendor, we work to import that data into PCC.
 Together we will repeat stages 4 and 5 to ensure the clinical data is converted correctly.

 What Your Practice Does: Your practice follows the process in Stages 4 and 5 to verify the clinical data conversion.

 What PCC Does: PCC imports your practice’s clinical data into PCC.

 What Does My Practice Need to Do to Ensure a Good Data Conversion?